ahyakamil/akgo/README.md

 Any value match with secret keyword automatically removed from stdout.<br>
 Currently, only MDC_GROUP is being used as an example.
 You can add more MDCs as needed.<br>
 You can modify the log filter in the file aklog/aklog.go by changing or adding keywords to the secretKeyword variable.
+MDC will be very helpful for you in searching and grouping logs.